-Some of the setup and input data files described in this section of the tutorial are mandatory for every HYPE model setup: Mandatory input data
+Some of the setup and input data files described in this section of the tutorial are mandatory for every HYPE model setup: GeoClass.txt, GeoData.txt, Tobs.txt, Pobs.txt, info.txt, par.txt.

-Always be careful to follow the described file formats.
+Error checking is very limited, so be careful to follow the described file formats.